bennymi/ato-ui/src/docs/guides/get-started/1-installation.md

 ## Recommended VSCode Extensions

-We recommend installing a few VSCode extensions to make the development experience more enjoyable.
-The [Unocss extension](https://marketplace.visualstudio.com/items?itemName=antfu.unocss) and the [Iconify Intellisense extension](https://marketplace.visualstudio.com/items?itemName=antfu.iconify).
+We recommend installing a few VSCode extensions to make the development experience more enjoyable: the [Unocss extension](https://marketplace.visualstudio.com/items?itemName=antfu.unocss) and the [Iconify Intellisense extension](https://marketplace.visualstudio.com/items?itemName=antfu.iconify).
 If you have the Tailwind extension installed you probably also want to disable it for projects in which you are using UnoCSS, since the extensions might not work together well.